 Whatever it is, make a connection and communicate it well.

 The pitch offers up strong visuals.

-If you can paint a picture with your words, you’ll be better off.
+If you can paint a picture with driveway design tips, you’ll be better off.
 A lawyer that tells people he’s a bulldog and loves to fight gives a picture of what’s likely to happen when you hire him.
 A salesman who lets people he’s a successful distributor for ice to polar territories is certain to make an impression.